 Chances are when you ask someone if they’re comfortable speaking in front of a group or facilitating a meeting or workshop, you’ll get a hard “NO!”
 However, every time you speak in public is a tremendous public relations opportunity, especially when you’re target customer is in the audience.
-So, how do you balance the fear you likely feel when you have to speak in public with the positive exposure doing so affords you and your business?
+So, how do you balance the fear you feel when you have to speak in public with the positive exposure that doing so affords you and your business?

-Have a plan.
 No one likes to have their time wasted.
 Whether speaking at a community gathering, presenting at a professional conference or trade show, and certainly when facilitating a meeting, it’s imperative you have a plan.
 During a speaking engagement, let the audience know why they are there and what they will get out of your time together.
 Use previews/reviews and transitions to keep the audience informed and organized.
 From a meeting standpoint, an agenda is a simple tool that will keep everyone on the same page.

-Ask questions.
 Getting the audience involved will help them stay engaged during your presentation and also make the information more personal.
 Added bonus: it can take a bit of the heat off of you, at least for a few minutes 😉.
 However, it’s important to ask the right questions.
 Here are a few considerations: ask for a show of hands to visually prove a point, be sure you’re prepared for or can anticipate the answer, so your audience doesn’t derail your premise.
 Asking questions also helps your presentation or meeting feel more like a conversation.
 Rather than spending the entire time talking at people, by involving them, your presentation or meeting can feel more natural (for you and the audience).

-If you own a business, you’re likely to find yourself in situations where you’re speaking to a group (large or small) and certainly must facilitate a meeting or two.
-Hopefully, by keeping these tips in mind, you’ll build that confidence and even build speaking opportunities into your public relations strategy.
+If you own a business, you’re likely to find yourself in situations where you’re speaking to a group (large or small) and will certainly must facilitate a meeting or two.
+Hopefully, by keeping these tips in mind, you’ll build that confidence and speaking opportunities into your public relations strategy.
 Trust us, your business will thank you!